 \subsection{Layout of BAMG on Disk}

-According to Theorem~\ref{theo 2}, the expected length of the I/O path during ANNS is inversely correlated with the number of nodes stored in each block.
-However, since operating systems typically read data from disk in fixed-size logical blocks (usually $4KB$), the optimal block size is generally constrained by this limitation.
+According to Theorem~\ref{theo 2}, the expected length of the I/O path is inversely correlated with the number of nodes stored in each block.
+However, since operating systems typically read data from disk in fixed-size ($4KB$) blocks, the optimal block size is generally constrained by this.
 One alternative to increasing the number of nodes per block is to reduce the space occupied by each node.
-We observe that raw vectors account for more than $90\%$ of the total size of graph-based indexes, which are necessary for distance computations during the search on the graph index.
-Inspired by this, we propose separating the storage of the graph index from the raw vectors.
-The feasibility of this approach can be seen in Algorithm~\ref{alg: search on disk}.
+We observe that raw vectors account for more than $90\%$ of the total size of graph-based indexes, and they are necessary to calculate precise distances during search.
+Inspired by this, we propose separating the storage of the graph index from raw vectors.
 During the search, PQ codes stored in memory are used to estimate distances and navigate the search, while raw vectors are only accessed to refine the results.
 If we defer the refinement step, we can store it separately from the graph index.